apcountryman/picolibrary/docs/network/tcp_over_ip.md

 [`include/picolibrary/testing/interactive/ip/tcp.h`](https://github.com/apcountryman/picolibrary/blob/main/include/picolibrary/testing/interactive/ip/tcp.h)/[`source/picolibrary/testing/interactive/ip/tcp.cc`](https://github.com/apcountryman/picolibrary/blob/main/source/picolibrary/testing/interactive/ip/tcp.cc)
 header/source file pair.

-## Acceptor Socket
+## Server Socket
-The `::picolibrary::IP::TCP::Acceptor_Concept` concept class defines the expected interface of a TCP over IP acceptor socket.
+The `::picolibrary::IP::TCP::Server_Concept` concept class defines the expected interface of a TCP over IP server socket.
-- To bind an acceptor socket to a local endpoint, use an acceptor socket implementation's `bind()` member function.
+- To bind a server socket to a local endpoint, use a server socket implementation's `bind()` member function.
-- To listen for incoming connection requests, use an acceptor socket implementation's `listen()` member function.
+- To listen for incoming connection requests, use a server socket implementation's `listen()` member function.
-- To check if an acceptor socket is listening for incoming connection requests, use an acceptor socket implementation's `is_listening()` member function.
+- To check if a server socket is listening for incoming connection requests, use a server socket implementation's `is_listening()` member function.
-- To get the local endpoint on which an acceptor socket is listening for incoming connection requests, use an acceptor socket implementation's `local_endpoint()` member function.
+- To get the local endpoint on which a server socket is listening for incoming connection requests, use a server socket implementation's `local_endpoint()` member function.
-- To accept an incoming connection request, use an acceptor socket implementation's `accept()` member function.
+- To accept an incoming connection request, use a server socket implementation's `accept()` member function.
-- To close an acceptor socket, use an acceptor socket implementation's `close()` member function.
+- To close a server socket, use a server socket implementation's `close()` member function.

-The `::picolibrary::Testing::Automated::IP::TCP::Mock_Acceptor` mock TCP over IP acceptor socket class is available if the `PICOLIBRARY_ENABLE_AUTOMATED_TESTING` project configuration option is `ON`.
+The `::picolibrary::Testing::Automated::IP::TCP::Mock_Server` mock TCP over IP server socket class is available if the `PICOLIBRARY_ENABLE_AUTOMATED_TESTING` project configuration option is `ON`.
 The mock is defined in the